Banner Image

 b.
 The land is “residential land” in New Zealand; and

 c.
-You sell the land within the five year “bright-line” period.
+You sell the land within the “bright-line” period.

 11.3 In this event, we must remit the RLWT to the Inland Revenue Department (IRD).
 We will account to you for the net sale proceeds only, after withholding RLWT and any other amounts we are permitted to deduct (including our fees).